mistyskye/mistyskye.github.io/docs/workflow/modelling.md

 {:toc}

 ## Shortcuts
 These are not the basic shortcuts (such as G, S, R), so if you are learning Blender, make sure you know the basics first.
-I've listed these here because they are shortcuts I use a lot, or want to use.
+I've listed these here because they are shortcuts I use a lot, or struggle to remember.

 | Shortcut | Info |
 |--|--|